LM1LC3N7/Dockerfiles/duplicati/README.md

 ## Duplicati Options
-On the main page, click on "Settings" and then paste the following into "Default options" input:
+On the main page, click on "Settings" and then paste the following into "Default options" input ([see official example](https://github.com/duplicati/duplicati/blob/master/Duplicati/Library/Modules/Builtin/run-script-example.sh)):

 ```
 --aes-set-threadlevel=4